jembi/openhim-core-js/docs/dev-guide/api-ref.md

 ### Metadata resource

 The metadata resource allows the user to export and import Channels, Clients, Mediators, Users and ContactGroups.

+Use `GET` to retrieve all available metadata, and `POST` to import metadata.

+The import checks for conflicts in the database and either updates or inserts based on the result.
+For more control over the import, the validate endpoint accepts the same payload as the import endpoint and returns a validation status per metadata record.

 #### Export Metadata